-Although many people imbue January 1st with magical properties as the ideal date to change their habits and behaviours.
+Although many people imbue the 1st of January with magical properties as the ideal date to change their habits and behaviours.
 The truth is its just an arbitrary date in the diary with no more power or influence than next Tuesday week or even the next wet Wednesday for that matter.

-When you think that four of the most popular life changes people want for themselves are to lose weight; give up smoking; drink less alcohol or achieve a better work-life balance these habits and ways of thinking can seem daunting to change when they represent long-term and entrenched behaviour.
+The four of the most popular life changes people want for themselves are to lose weight, give up smoking, drink less alcohol or achieve a better work-life balance.
+However these habits and ways of thinking can seem daunting when they represent long-term and entrenched behaviour.

 So, if making a New Year’s Resolution really isn’t going to work to ensure lasting change then how does goal setting change that?